Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Compressed-Coding Scheme

 Next, we consider a commonly used symmetric constellation $\mathcal{S}_C$ such that if $s \in \mathcal{S}_C$ then $-s \in \mathcal{S}_C$.
 Such a $\mathcal{S}_C$ includes quadrature phase shift keying (QPSK) and quadrature amplitude modulation (QAM) as special examples.
 For such $\mathcal{S}_C$, similar to \eqref{R_CS_ori}, we can show that \BE R_{\text{AC}} = C_{\text{G}} - a_{\mathcal{S}_C} / 2\delta, \EE where $a_{\mathcal{S}_C} = \int_0^\infty \left( \phi^{-1}(\rho) - \psi_{\mathcal{S}_C}^{opt}(\rho) \right) {\rm{d}} \rho$ with the following matching condition \BE \psi_{\mathcal{S}_C}^{opt}(\rho) = \mathrm{min} \{ \phi^{-1}(\rho),\textrm{mmse}(\mathcal{S}_C,\rho) \}, \quad \rho \in [0,\infty). \EE \begin{theorem} Assume that the matching condition \eqref{MatchingSC} holds for $\mathcal{S}_C$.
 Then, $R_{\text{AC}} \to C_{\text{G}}$ when $\delta, R_{\text{C}}\to0$ with $R_{\text{C}}/\delta$ fixed. \end{theorem} \begin{IEEEproof} Due to the symmetry, we can treat $\mathcal{S}_C$ as the sum of multiple BPSK constellations multiplied by proper scalings.
 Recall the assumption that constellation points are drawn from $\mathcal{S}_C$ with equal probability.
 According to \cite[Proposition 14]{Guo2011}, we have $\textrm{mmse}(\mathcal{S}_C,\rho) \geqslant \textrm{mmse}(\mathcal{B},\rho)$ for $\rho \in [0,\infty)$.

 Comparing \eqref{MatchingBPSK} and \eqref{MatchingSC} yields $\psi_{\mathcal{S}_C}^{opt}(\rho) \geqslant \psi_{\mathcal{B}}^{opt}(\rho)$ for $\rho \in [0,\infty)$.
-Furthermore, we have $a_{\mathcal{S}_C} \leq a_{\mathcal{B}}$ according to $a_{\mathcal{S}}$ defined in \eqref{AreaS}.
+Furthermore, we have $a_{\mathcal{S}_C} \leq a_{\mathcal{B}}$ according to $a$ defined in \eqref{AreaS}.
 Recall Theorem \ref{delta/a2zero1} that $a_{\mathcal{B}} / 2\delta \to0$ when $\delta, R_{\text{C}}\to0$ with $R_{\text{C}}/\delta$ fixed.
 Since $a_{\mathcal{S}_C} \leq a_{\mathcal{B}}$, $a_{\mathcal{S}_C} / 2\delta \to0$ also holds.
 From \eqref{R_CS_Sym}, we have $R_{\text{AC}} \to C_{\text{G}}$ and complete the proof. \end{IEEEproof}

-\begin{remark} Theorem \ref{Theom2} shows that $R_{AC}$ of the CC scheme with $\mathcal{S}_C$ can approach $C_G$ under two conditions: (a) the matching condition \eqref{MatchingSC} holds and (b) both $R_C$ and $\delta$ $\to 0$.
+\begin{remark} Theorem \ref{Theom2} shows that $R_{AC}$ of compressed-coding with $\mathcal{S}_C$ can approach $C_G$ under two sufficient conditions: (a) the matching condition \eqref{MatchingSC} holds and (b) both $R_C$ and $\delta$ $\to 0$.
 These conditions require an underlying low-rate FEC code $\mathcal{C}$ that meets the matching condition \eqref{MatchingSC}.
 In practice, it is a highly complicated task to design such a low-rate code (see \cite{Yue07,Divsalar11,Ping03} for details).
 There is another difficulty.
-Due to the Gaussian distribution of $\ibx$, the above CC scheme suffers from a high PAPR problem.
+Due to the Gaussian distribution of $\ibx$, the compressed-coding scheme suffers from a high PAPR problem.

 In what follows, we will address these two difficulties in the next two sections separately. \end{remark}